-Do this to upgrade 1.
-Make sure to run bin/gmg dbupdate after upgrading.
-2. See "For Theme authors" if you have a custom theme.
-3. Note that ./bin/gmg theme assetlink is now just

-- ./bin/gmg assetlink and covers both plugins and assets.
+- 1. Make sure to run ./bin/python setup.py develop --upgrade && ./bin/gmg dbupdate after upgrading. - 2.
+See "For Theme authors" if you have a custom theme. - 3.
+Note that ./bin/gmg theme assetlink is now just ./bin/gmg assetlink and covers both plugins and assets.
 Keep on reading to hear more about new plugin features. - 4.
 If you want to take advantage of new plugins that have statically served assets, you are going to need to add the new "plugin_static" section to your nginx config.
 Basically the following for nginx: